AltaLink

 AltaLink, L.P. is one of Canada's largest electricity transmission companies.
-Based in Alberta, AltaLink is responsible for the maintenance and operation of approximately 12,000 kilometres of transmission lines and 280 substations in Alberta.
+With more than 13,300 kilometres of transmission line and 311 substations, AltaLink is Alberta’s largest regulated electricity transmission provider.
 AltaLink is owned by Berkshire Hathaway Energy.

 Overview

 AltaLink, L.P. is an Alberta-based utility company that provides electricity transmission services to most of Alberta.
 On April 30, 2002, AltaLink assumed control of Alberta's largest transmission system previously owned by TransAlta.
-It owns and operates approximately 12,000 km of transmission lines and approximately 280 substations, which makes up for the bulk of Alberta's high‐voltage electricity transmission infrastructure.
+It owns and operates approximately 13,300 km of transmission lines and approximately 311 substations, which makes up for the bulk of Alberta's high-voltage electricity transmission infrastructure.
 AltaLink also owns and operates the Alberta portion of the interconnection that allows electricity to be exchanged between Alberta and British Columbia.

 AltaLink has more than 600 employees.
 Headquartered in Calgary, Alberta, the company also has offices in Lethbridge, Red Deer, and Edmonton.